piranha/solovyov.net/src/blog/2021/streaming/index.md

 ![fujifilm x-s10](https://images-na.ssl-images-amazon.com/images/I/81HWDUTDpvL._AC_SL1500_.jpg)

 **UPDATE**.
-After being unhappy with the fact I sold my Fuji (despite not touching it for years) I decided that if I'm so stuck with my gear obsession, it's better to satisfy it than struggle with it.
+After being unhappy with the fact I sold my Fuji (despite not touching it for years) I decided that if I'm so stuck with my gear obsession, it's better to satisfy it than suffer with it.
 So I've bought Fujifilm X-S10 and Viltrox 23/1.4, and I couldn't be happier!
 First, image quality is much better with more detail.
 Then, colors are excellent.
 It's a Fuji's strength and I just love them even without color-grading.
 Plus instead of a dummy battery I just plug USB-C cable in!
 So I put it on a quick release Arca plate, and within 10 seconds I can have a great camera in my hands.
 It takes same 10 seconds to put it back on, so that's really low bar to make a better photo.
 Also, autofocus is good enough for me, reviews left me with impression that it'll be much worse. :)

 ## Mount